Why Am I Always Tight? Stress, Muscle Tightness and What Actually Helps

-If you often feel tight, stiff, or restricted, even when you stretch regularly, you’re not alone.
-This is something I see frequently with clients, from runners and gym-goers to office-based professionals and those managing ongoing tension in the body.
+If you often feel tight, stiff, or experience ongoing muscle tension, even when you stretch regularly, you’re not alone.
+This is something I frequently see in sports therapy sessions in Portsmouth, among my clients, who range from runners and gym-goers to office-based professionals and those managing ongoing tension in the body.

 It can be frustrating.
 You stretch, you move, you try to do the right things, but the tightness keeps coming back.